Call Us Now : (404) 567-5515

 Expert witnesses are “your evidence to the contrary.”

-In most contested driving under the influence cases, a DUI defense lawyer will need to call upon a expert witness to testify.
+In most contested driving under the influence cases, a DUI defense lawyer will need to call upon an expert witness to testify.
 Sometimes this is at a pretrial motion, such as seeking to exclude the horizontal gaze nystagmus test (HGN eye test) from the evidence the jury will later hear.
-This same expert witness may be needed to testify about improper field sobriety test administration by the arresting officer, in a DUI trial.
+This same expert witness may be needed to testify about an improper field sobriety test administered by the arresting officer, in a DUI trial.